Cash on Hand Explained: Cash is King for Businesses & Investors

 • Bank account balances: Funds held in checking and savings accounts can be easily accessed for withdrawals or electronic payments, offering convenient and flexible financial transactions.

 • Liquid Assets: Short-term investments, or marketable securities, are easily convertible to cash within 90 days.
-These assets offer liquidity and flexibility for efficient capital management by investors.
+These assets offer liquidity and flexibility for investors to manage their capital efficiently.

 Companies must carefully manage each component to ensure sufficient liquidity for handling expenses as they arise.
 An optimal mix of these elements helps a business avoid unnecessary borrowing while being poised to capitalize on immediate opportunities.